Last Updated on April 29, 2021

 - Pinocchio’s Daring Journey: It’s always fun going back to re-live some of the movies you watched when you were a kid.
 The line is usually pretty short for this one.

 - Pirates of the Caribbean: This is one of my favourite rides.
-There are a couple small drops, but just brace yourself when they are coming up.
+There are a couple of small drops, but just brace yourself when they are coming up.
 I felt totally fine as I knew what to expect and the drops are pretty smooth.

 - Roger Rabbit’s Car Toon Spin: Take a ride through Toon Town.